tushar-wiz/chip8/README.md

 # Chip8 Interpreter
 Chip 8 is a not an actual chip or a piece of hardware thus calling it an emulator is wrong.
-It is coded as an emulator, and generally beginners like me make this so we can move on to make more advanced such as the gameboy and NES.
+It is coded as an emulator, and generally beginners like me make this so we can move on to make more advanced such as the Gameboy and NES.
 * Chip8 has 36 different instructions
 * 4KB memory
 * 16 general purpose 8bit registers